Asiyeh-Bahaloo/eye_disease/README.md

  --Auth_name "Your Name" --desc "experiment_desciption" \
 --dropout_rate 0.25 --weight_decay_rate 0.3
 ```
-This project uses MLflow for keeping the records of experiments.
-So after training you can call the Mlflow UI to see the important diagrams:
+This project uses MLflow to keep records of experiments.
+So after training, you can call the Mlflow UI to see the important diagrams:

 ```bash
 mlflow ui --backend-store-uri path_to_mlflow_folder
 ```
 # Method
-The proposed architecture has shown in the image below:
+The proposed architecture is shown in the image below:
 ![classification arch](./img/architecture.png)
-We trained and compared 5 different base model for this experiment:
+We trained and compared five different base models for this experiment:
 1. VGG16
 2. VGG19
 3. Resnet_V2